dougireton/dougireton.github.com/source/_posts/2012-12-10-creating-a-git-pre-commit-hook-for-chef-cookbooks.markdown

 3. Runs ['tailor'] [3] to check your code against Ruby style conventions.
 4. Runs ['foodcritic'] [4], the de facto Chef cookbook linting tool.

-## But, how do I use it?
-Just copy the script below to file named 'pre-commit', make it executable, and copy it to the cookbooks/cookbook_name/.git/hooks/ directory.

 [1]: http://git-scm.com/docs/githooks
 [2]: http://wiki.opscode.com/display/chef/Managing+Cookbooks+With+Knife#ManagingCookbooksWithKnife-test
 [3]: https://github.com/turboladen/tailor
 [4]: http://acrmp.github.com/foodcritic/

-{% gist 4256097 %}
+{% gist 4256097 pre-commit %}

+## But, how do I use it?
+Just copy the script below to file named 'pre-commit', make it executable, and copy it to the cookbooks/cookbook_name/.git/hooks/ directory.

 ## Wait a minute!
 It's not robust!
 You may have noticed that the script needs a few things.
 It should check for the existence of various binaries (knife, foodcritic, tailor) before calling them.
 I'm sure you could think of many more improvents.
 I welcome your comments or gist forks.
 I just had to move on to more pressing things.